olivecha/guitarsounds/paper/paper.md

 The GUI was included in the package as knowledge or interest in programming isn't expected in the luthier's training.
 A screen capture of the GUI is shown in \autoref{fig:gui}.

-The features of `guitarsounds` differs from existing packages in its ability to be both used alone to produce decent figures with a minimal number of lines of code and as a tool in a Python data visualization stack where the sound specific needs can be handled by `guitarsounds`.
+The features of `guitarsounds` differ from those of existing packages in their ability to be both used alone to produce decent figures with a minimal number of lines of code and as a tool in a Python data visualization stack where the sound specific needs can be handled by `guitarsounds`.
-There exists an overlap between `guitarsounds`, and the `librosa` [@Librosa] Python package for music analysis, however `librosa` is not a dependency of `guitarsounds`, and the latter is more focused on feature extraction for machine learning applications and lacks features tailored to harmonic sound analysis and  integrated comparison of sounds.
+There exists an overlap between `guitarsounds` and the `librosa` [@Librosa] Python package for music analysis; however, `librosa` is not a dependency of `guitarsounds`, and the latter is more focused on feature extraction for machine learning applications and lacks features tailored to harmonic sound analysis and  integrated comparison of sounds.
 The  `librosa` package is also aimed at an audience with a more developed knowledge of Python programming.

 ![Graphical user interface in the Jupyter Notebook environment.\label{fig:gui}](figuregui.png){width=50%}